ExeterCodeClub/Support/timelapse/timelapse.md

 - OR usb webcam, since some pis i tested had difficulty detecting the picam i own

 ## Task 2 - Program logic
-This task is about writing the brain behind the system.
+This task is about writing the brain behind the system, tutorial found [here](https://github.com/ExeterCodeClub/Support/blob/master/timelapse/task2.md).
 ### Aims
 - trigger the picam to take images every n seconds
 - (optional) only work when motion is detected